learn-co-curriculum/react-hooks-component-mounting-lab/README.md

 In App, write a `componentDidMount` method that invokes the existing `handleAddTimer` class method.

+**Note:** When writing lifecycle methods, avoid using arrow functions - while they may work in browser, we want these methods to exist on the prototype chain of whatever JavaScript class we've created.
+Lifecycle methods written using arrow functions will not exist on the prototype chain and will not pass the tests in this lab.

 If you've got it working and have the app served up on a browser tab, you'll see that, upon refresh, a timer will be present.
 The timer is still not working, but that's okay for now.e

 #### Timer

 ###### `componentDidMount`

-The `componentDidMount` method is often a good place to include [setInterval][setInterval] or setTimeout functions, allowing you to delay something from happening on a component or cause some repeating change.
+The `componentDidMount` method is often a good place to include [setInterval][setinterval] or setTimeout functions, allowing you to delay something from happening on a component or cause some repeating change.
 Perfect for our timer app.

 In the Timer component, there is already a method, `clockTick`, that handles updating the state.
 The state value, `time`, is then included in the render.
 We just need to set up an interval to call `clockTick`.

-To create a [setInterval][setInterval], the best practice is to assign it to a variable within the scope of our class:
+To create a [setInterval][setinterval], the best practice is to assign it to a variable within the scope of our class:

 ```js